School of Electrical Engineering and Computer Sciences

 from the University of California, Berkeley, in 1998, and the M.S. and Ph.D. degrees in

 electrical engineering from Stanford University in 2001 and 2007.
 He is currently

-a tenured associate professor at Oregon State University.
+a tenured associate professor (on unpaid leave-of-absence) from Oregon State University.
 He is currently on sabbatical as a 1000-talent

 young foreign expert professor, at the State ASIC & Key Laboratory at Fudan University (Shanghai, China).

 He is also a co-founder of PhotonIC Technologies (Shanghai), a fabless IC startup in stealth-mode.

 As an undergraduate at Berkeley, he worked on the Dynamic-Voltage Scaled Microprocessor System

 for the Infopad project.
 In 1998, he was a design engineer at Datapath Systems (now LSI),

 where he worked on an automated generation of a low-power, digital standard cell library for

 a xDSL analog front-end.
 In 2003 he was a research intern at Velio Communications (now Rambus)